MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 With these optimizations in place, and conforming DNS servers, using SVCB does not add network latency to connection setup.

-Moreover, if an A or AAAA response arrives before an SVCB response, a client which prefers ESNI SHOULD wait up to CD milliseconds before starting secure connections to either address.
-(Clients may begin TCP connections in this time.
-QUIC connections should wait.
-This allows receipt of latent keying material in a SVCB repsonse.)
+Moreover, if an A or AAAA response arrives before an SVCB response, the client SHOULD wait up to CD milliseconds before connecting as if the SVCB query returned NODATA, but MUST NOT transmit any information that could be altered by an SVCB response until the SVCB response arrives.
+For example, a TLS connection may be altered by the "esnikeys" value of an SVCB response.
+CD (Connection Delay) is a configurable parameter.
+The recommended value is 50 milliseconds, as per the guidance in {{!HappyEyeballsV2=RFC8305}}.

-If an SVCB record with a "esnikeys" value and "ipv4hint" or "ipv6hint" values arrives and one of those hints matches an in-progress connection, the secure connection should proceed using the provided ESNI keying material.
-If neither a "ipv4hint" nor "ipv6hint" is available, clients must then resolve the SvcDomainName in the SVCB response to the preferred A or AAAA adddress.
+If an SVCB record is consistent with an active or in-progress connection, the client may continue using that connection using any information provided by the SVCB RR.
+For example, if an SVCB record with a "esnikeys" value and "ipv4hint" or "ipv6hint" values arrives and one of those hints matches the address of an in-progress connection, the TLS connection should proceed using the provided ESNI keying material.

+If the SVCB record is not consistent with any active or in-progress connection, e.g. there is no "ipv4hint" or "ipv6hint" that matches a connection, clients must then resolve the SvcDomainName in the SVCB response to the preferred A or AAAA adddress.
 If a client's DNS cache has valid A or AAAA records for the SvcDomainName, those SHOULD be used.
 Otherwise, clients MUST resolve SvcDomainName to according to the procedure in {{client-behavior}}.

-CD (Connection Delay) is a configurable parameter.
-The recommended value is 50 milliseconds, as per the guidance in {{!HappyEyeballsV2=RFC8305}}.

 A nonconforming recursive resolver might not return all the information required to use all the records in an SVCB response.
 If